[Moderate revision–posted 5/15/23 (replaces 1/10/22 edition)]

-4. Dependents of TTU F-1 and J-1 students (F-2 and J-2 visa holders) that are enrolled in one credit hour or more at Texas Tech University will also be required to purchase student health insurance (including evacuation and repatriation) through Texas Tech University.
+4. Dependents of TTU F-1 and J-1 students (F-2 and J-2 visa holders) who are enrolled in one credit hour or more at Texas Tech University will also be required to purchase student health insurance (including evacuation and repatriation) through Texas Tech University.

-5. Waivers of the above health insurance requirement may be granted to non-immigrant J-1 students sponsored by the United States Government, a foreign government recognized by the United States of America, or certain international, government sponsored, or non-governmental organizations.
+5. Waivers of the above health insurance requirement may be granted to non-immigrant J-1 students sponsored by the United States Government, a foreign government recognized by the United States of America, or certain international, government-sponsored, or non-governmental organizations.
 Such waivers will be based on the government or organization guaranteeing, in writing, payment of all health care expenses, including evacuation and repatriation that meet the J-1 program requirements.
 Documentation must be presented by the 12th class day (4th class day of summer sessions) each semester.
 Waivers also may be granted to students who provide documented evidence of health insurance coverage by an employer (including dependent insurance).
 In addition, waivers will be granted to students visiting TTU on a J-1 visa for an academic year or less based on an exchange agreement with a partner institution.
-In such cases, the insurance the students purchase must meet the Department of State insurance requirements stipulated in the J-1 Exchange Visitor Program regulations, and such insurance will be documented by the appropriate international student/scholar counselor in the Office of International Affairs.
+In such cases, the insurance the students purchase must meet the Department of State insurance requirements stipulated in the J-1 Exchange Visitor Program regulations, and such insurance will be documented by the appropriate international student/scholar counselor in the Office of the Vice Provost for International Affairs.

 6. This requirement does not apply to other students attending TTU in any other non-immigrant visa categories.